-When the coronavirus lockdown started in March, I made a list of all the things I was going to accomplish with the extra time I suddenly had.
+When the coronavirus lockdown first started, I made a list of all the things I was going to accomplish with the extra time I suddenly had.

 According to this list, I was going to learn another language, whip myself into phenomenal shape, read a book a week, write a screenplay, and better educate myself on advanced philosophical principles.

 I bemoaned my lack of discipline during the most stressful event to happen in my lifetime.

 “Why have I not been using this time productively?”
 I wailed to myself as my fingers clicked Skip Intro of their own accord on the fourth episode of Fleabag I had watched that day—after I had taken a “break” to scroll through a barrage of tweets informing me that life as I had always known it had totally changed.

 I’ve always struggled with having occasionally outrageous expectations for myself, and the time I had alone with my thoughts when COVID happened brought them right back to the forefront.